pragma-org/PDRs/PDR-0011-Project-Committee/readme.md

 ## VII.
 Application Workflow
 1. **Call for Applications:** PC announces open calls for new projects at least **twice per year**.
 2. **Submission:** Applicants complete a standardized form (per PDR-0003) and submit required materials.
-3. **Review:** PC verifies completeness and evaluates proposals.
+3. **Review:** PC verifies completeness and evaluates proposals, selecting to make recommendations.
-4. **Recommendation:** Projects meeting criteria are forwarded to the AB for approval or rejection.
+4. **Recommendation:** Recommended projects forwarded to the AB for approval or rejection.
 5. **Incubation Phase:** Approved projects enter incubation under PC oversight.
-6. **Graduation:** After three releases, the PC may recommend project graduation to the AB for approval or rejection.
+6. **Graduation:** After three releases, the PC may recommend project graduation to the AB for approval or rejection if acceptance criteria has been met.

 ## VIII.
 Conflict of Interest
 - All members must disclose actual or potential conflicts, including employment or funding ties to projects under review.